United States invasion of Panama: Aftermath

 Endara's government designated the first anniversary of the invasion a "national day of reflection".
 Hundreds of Panamanians marked the day with a "black march" through the streets of Panama City to denounce the invasion and Endara's economic policies.
 Protesters echoed claims that 3,000 people were killed as a result of U.S. military action.
-Since Noriega's ousting, Panama has had four presidential elections, with candidates from opposing parties succeeding each other in the Palacio de las Garzas.
-Panama's press, however, is still subject to numerous restrictions.
+In the first four presidential elections after Noriega's ousting, candidates from opposing parties succeeded each other in the Palacio de las Garzas.
 On February 10, 1990, the Endara government abolished the PDF and reformed the security apparatus by creating the Panamanian Public Forces (PPF).
 In 1994, a constitutional amendment permanently abolished the military of Panama.
 Concurrent with a severe recession in Central America throughout the 1990s, Panama's GDP recovered by 1993, but very high unemployment remained a serious problem.
+As of 2001, Panama's press was still subject to numerous restrictions.

 Noriega was brought to the U.S. to stand trial.
 He was subsequently convicted on eight counts of drug trafficking, racketeering, and money laundering and sentenced to 40 years in prison.
 His sentence was later reduced to 30 years.
 He died in Panama City on May 29, 2017, at the age of 83.

 On December 20, 2015, Vice President Isabel De Saint Malo de Alvarado announced Panama's intention to form a special independent commission that would publish a report to mark the 26th anniversary of the invasion.
 The commission's goal would be to identify victims so that reparations could be paid to their families, as well as to establish public monuments and school curriculums to honor history and reclaim Panama's collective memory.
 Victims' families have claimed that past investigations into the invasion had been funded by U.S. authorities and therefore were biased.